Arizona AG sues Saudi firm over 'excessive' groundwater pumping, saying it's a public nuisance

 The lawsuit is the latest action by Arizona against foreign companies that use huge amounts of groundwater to grow thirsty forage crops for export because of climate challenges in other countries.
 Rural Arizona is especially attractive to international businesses because it has no groundwater pumping regulations.

-The lawsuit alleges that since 2014, Fondomonte has extracted huge amounts that accelerated depletion of the basin’s aquifer.
+The lawsuit alleges that since 2014, Fondomonte has extracted huge amounts of water that accelerated depletion of the basin’s aquifer.
+The company is a subsidiary of Saudi dairy giant Almarai Co.

-The Associated Press called and emailed Fondomonte Arizona, a subsidiary of Saudi Dairy giant Almarai Co., seeking a response to the lawsuit Wednesday.
-Its lawyers have previously said that the company legally leased and purchased land in the U.S. and spent millions on infrastructure improvements.
+“We find the allegations of the Attorney General totally unfounded, and we will defend any potential action against Fondomonte and our rights vigorously before the competent authorities,” Fondomonte said in a statement Wednesday.

+“The company has invested significantly to bring the latest conservation technology and applies environmentally sustainable practices on these long-established farms,” it said.
+“Fondomonte has continued to develop responsibly during its time farming in the state and the company complies with all state regulations. ”

 Years of drought have increased pressure on water users across the West, particularly in states like Arizona, which relies heavily on the dwindling Colorado River.
 The drought has also made groundwater — long used by farmers and rural residents without restriction — even more important for users across the state.

-At the attorney general’s main office in Phoenix on Wednesday, Mayes told reporters that the Arizona Legislature has known about the groundwater problem for years but has done nothing to fix it.
+Mayes told reporters Wednesday that the Arizona Legislature has done nothing to fix the groundwater problem despite knowing about the problem for years.

 “While laws regulating groundwater pumping could have prevented this situation, the legislature’s inaction has allowed the crisis to grow,” Mayes said.
 “When the legislature fails to protect our most basic resources, the attorney general must step in.”

-La Paz County Supervisor Holly Irwin, a Republican, commended Mayes, a Democrat, for attempting to address what she described as the “most challenging” concern for her community during her years-long tenure.
+La Paz County Supervisor Holly Irwin, a Republican, commended Mayes, a Democrat, for attempting to address what she described as her community’s “most challenging” concern.

 “I know that my constituents will be thrilled over this, that somebody is actually paying attention to the real problems here,” Irwin said during Wednesday’s news briefing via a video conference call.